valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 The current event: You're sitting in a chair.
 ```

-Experiments on Discord show similar efficiency to the older formats discussed above.
+Experiments on Discord show similar efficiency and accuracy to the formatting methods used above.
 In some ways it may be better, like sticking on to the scene you have created through the combined use of mentioned WI and remember.
 The caveat is how strictly the `#` letter is utilized, slightly restricting your writing and making it incompatible with scripting although this is intentional.
-Scripts like EWIJSON likely don't work as well with formats using newlines anyways.
 The important thing is to make deliberate choices on your formatting across the board and making them play nice with any scripts you're interested in using.
-Cris has expressed interest in improving his formatting and supporting new users on discord.
+Cris has expressed interest in improving his syntax and supporting new users on discord.
 He also worked on a prompt method called the `Character Generator 3000` that didn't end up getting a scenario released by birb's understanding,

 ### Misc Tips